-Keep Your House in Order
+Keep Your House in Order to Prevent FOD

 “Almost every FOD incident can be traced back to bad housekeeping.”

 Since we have discovered that FOD is the ultimate saboteur, experts have recognized this truth.
-The Solution: A place for everything, and everything in its place.
+The solution: A place for everything, and everything in its place.
 This ancient truism takes on a new meaning in today’s aerospace or high tech manufacturing environment.

 The term ordered also relates to how we approach the task — learning and following procedures, refusing to do the job halfway and maintaining a positive attitude.

-Keep your house and equipment in good repair:
+To prevent FOD in aviation, keep your house and equipment in good repair:

 - A lug nut from your pickup can down an aircraft.
 A loose metal sign can break loose to find its way into a turbine.
 A hole in your pocket or tool pouch can allow a key or tool to drop to the deck and become a FOD threat.